DuncanMcRae/python_on_fresh_install/README.md

 # python_on_fresh_install
-How to setup a new linux distro for use with python
+How to setup a new Linux install for use with python (also relevant for MacOS and Windows)

 _Updated: 2021-09-17_